 We are working on a potential venture capital investment in a company to be established to market new fuel cell technology.
 (Lawyer: B. Nelson; Client: J. Golden; Outside Counsel: C. Dade of Bracewell & Patterson)

-8. Canadian Utilities.

-We are assisting with the potential acquisition of gas and electricity retail contracts in Alberta (with Enron Canada).
-(Lawyer: D. Roland; Client: J. Williams)

-9. Retx.com.
+8. Retx.com.

 We are negotiating the terms of a stock warrant to be issued to EES by Retx.com in connection with the load management program.
 (Attorney: D. Roland; Client: J. Golden; Outside Counsel: C. Dade of Bracewell & Patterson)